nuwe-io/blog/data/blog/employer-branding-en.md

 ---

-If we go by the definition on [Wikipedia](https://en.wikipedia.org/wiki/Employer_branding): **Employer brand** is branding and marketing the entirety of the **employment experience**.
-It describes an employer's reputation as a place to work, and their employee value proposition, as opposed to the more general corporate brand reputation and value proposition to customers.
+If we go by the definition on [Wikipedia](https://en.wikipedia.org/wiki/Employer_branding): An **employer brand** is branding and marketing, the entirety of the **employment experience**.
+It describes an employer's reputation as a place to work and their employee value proposition, as opposed to the more general corporate brand reputation and value proposition to customers.

 In other words, **Employer Branding is how you, as a company, are viewed by your customers, your employees, and your potential future candidates.** Something not to be taken lightly, don't you think? 🙌🏻